TaoWangXJTU/WFC-with-Spark-and-GraphLab/README.md

 ## 5. Suggestions about setting optional parameters
 ### 5.1 CODE_MODEL
 There are two encoding models that you can choose which model to use, SD code model and For MinHasH code model
 We suggest that you set it SD if the data dimensions id less than 4, otherwise set it MIN.
+Example:
 ```bash
   # Encoding with SD code if dimensions is less than 4.
   export CODE_MODEL=SD